 American cellist Natasha Farny performs as a soloist and chamber musician.
-Her playing has been described with the terms “beauty and strength” (Buffalo News), “eloquence” (Sunday Post-Journal) and “music … with dozens of subtle flavors” (WNED public radio host, Peter Hall).
-Recent recitals include appearances in the Czech Republic, Chicago, New York City, and Washington State, and concerto performances of works by Schumann, Haydn and Martinů.
+Her playing has been described with the terms “beauty and strength” (Buffalo News), “eloquence” (Sunday Post-Journal) and “music … with dozens of subtle flavors” (WNED public radio).
+Recent recitals include appearances in several coastal capitals of Brazil, the Czech Republic, Chicago, Florida, New York City, and Washington State, and concerto performances of works by Schumann, Haydn and Martinů.

 Natasha Farny was the recipient of an Encore Grant from the American Composer’s Forum in 2010.
 Resulting performances included concerts at New York City’s Bargemusic “Here and Now” Series and at the Buffalo “Friends of Vienna” series.